 Angelica Marin Hill

-Angelica Marin Hill became Interim Vice President for Government Affairs and Policy in February 2012.
+Angelica Marin Hill became Vice President for Government Affairs and Policy in March 2014.
 Focusing on analytical approaches to legislative issues and strategic communications, her office is responsible for state and federal appropriations that are crucial to UT Southwestern Medical Center’s advancement as a world-class research institution.
 Previously, Ms. Hill was Assistant Vice President for Legislative Budget and Policy at UT Southwestern, where for seven years she was involved in government relations, strategic planning, and legislative analysis.
-From 2001 to 2004, she served as a senior analyst for the Texas Senate Finance Committee, overseeing appropriations for higher education and health and human services agencies, among others, comprising more than 70 percent of a $117 billion state budget.
+From 2001 to 2004, she served as a senior analyst for the Texas Senate Finance Committee, overseeing appropriations for higher education and health and human services agencies, among others, accounting for more than 70 percent of a $117 billion state budget.
 She has also worked in private industry, focusing on state and federal policy in health insurance reform.
-Ms. Hill has an undergraduate degree in history from Harvard University and an MBA from the University of Texas McCombs School of Business.
+Ms. Hill has an undergraduate degree in history from Harvard University and an M.B.A. from the University of Texas McCombs School of Business.